JackPlayer/python-100-days/README.md

 True false quiz game using OOP
 ### Day 18: Turtle Graphics Painting
 Creating painting use the turtle graphics library and other libraries
+### Day 19: Turtle Racing
+Turtle race where the user bets on who will win
+### Day 20, 21: Snake Game